runicscribe/worldbuilding-docs/dae-machina/world/bestiary/fauna/abberations.md

 Only capable of animating vertebrates - can consume other fauna but not animate them.
 Incapable of consiming vegetable matter.
 Can be destroyed through extreme dilution (~100 to 1), fire, or magic.

+### Mimic Ooze

+Passive ambush predator.
+Slow and mostly immobile.
+Mimics the shape and color of nearby objects or structures - trees, strubs, vines etc.
+Very sticky - adheres to any creature that lands on it; their struggles will entangle them further in the slime, eventually coccooning them within its body, after which they gradually digest them  with acidic secretions.
+Usually, prey dies from suffocating inside coccoon, or from dehydration before succuming to the digestive acid.

 ## Shoggoth

 Animate mass of mutable flesh.
 Consumes living things, and can replicate organs of anything it has eaten.
 Alters its form to adapt to the situation - growing limbs, eyes, mouths, gills, etc. as needed.

+## Null Grub

+Also known as a chimeric blank.
+Null grubs are magically created creatures specially designed for use in chimeric magic, incorporating genetic material from every animal phyla (and sometimes even plants).
+They lack the natural magic resistance normally present in living things, making them very easy to reshape into new forms.

+Null Grubs typically look like a medium-sized amorphous blob of flesh, but a number of strains exist that vary in appearance - some with vestigial limbs, etc.
+Generally, they feed on basic nutrient solutions, lacking the organs to process more complex matter.
+Most can reproduce, but the means by which they do is kept a closely-guarded secret by their creator(s)

+Some variation of such a creature has existed since the time of the first Eaos Empire, but only in very small numbers, created by independant chimerists.
+It has only become common relatively recently - with the establishment of larger mage schools and guilds, supplying such creatures to junior biomages has becume a good source of income for more skilled chimerists.